reactjs/react.dev/content/docs/reference-react-dom-server.md

 - [`renderToReadableStream()`](#rendertoreadablestream)

-The following methods can be used in both the server and browser environments:
+The following methods can be used in both the server and Web API environments:

 - [`renderToString()`](#rendertostring)
 - [`renderToStaticMarkup()`](#rendertostaticmarkup)